finsberg/cardiac_benchmark/README.md

 - Download fine data for benchmark 2 to a folder called `data_fine`
     ```
     cardiac-benchmark download-data-benchmark2 fine --outdir=data_fine
     ```
+- Convert data for benchmark 2 into a single file and files to be viewed in Paraview
+    ```
+    cardiac-benchmark convert-data-benchmark2 data_benchmark2_coarse --outpath="biv_ellipsoid_coarse.h5"
+    ```
 - Run benchmark 2 with fine data
     ```